-Founded in 1887, the Penn Museum has conducted more than 400 archaeological and anthropological expeditions around the world.
-Three gallery floors feature materials from Egypt, Mesopotamia, Canaan and Israel, Mesoamerica, Asia and the ancient Mediterranean World, as well as artifacts from native peoples of the Americas and Africa.
-With an active exhibition schedule, a membership program, and educational programming for children and adults, Penn Museum offers the public an opportunity to share in the ongoing discovery of humankind's collective heritage.
+Founded in 1887, the Penn Museum has conducted more than 300 archaeological and anthropological expeditions around the world.
+Three gallery floors feature materials from Egypt, Mesopotamia, Canaan and Israel, Mexico and Central America, Asia, and the ancient Mediterranean World, as well as artifacts from native peoples of the Americas and Africa.
+With an active exhibition schedule, a membership program, and educational programming for children and adults, the Penn Museum offers the public an opportunity to share in the ongoing discovery of humankind's collective heritage.

 The University of Pennsylvania Museum of Archaeology and Anthropology, through its research, collections, exhibitions, and educational programming, advances understanding of the world's cultural heritage.
 Our Commitments and Aspirations:

 - research excellence